 Manage Files and Folders on Your Surface

-Surface does not use the earlier versions of Windows, with a program named Windows Explorer that let you view your computer’s files and storage spaces, shuffling files between them as necessary.
+You may find yourself faced with a slightly new way of managing files on your Surface.
+In older versions of Windows, a program named Windows Explorer lets you view your computer’s files and storage spaces, shuffling files between them as necessary.

-Windows Explorer lives on in Windows 8, but with the new name of File Explorer.
+Windows Explorer lives on but with the new name of File Explorer.
 And true to its predecessor, File Explorer also lets you manage your Surface’s files, folders, and storage areas.
 That makes the program particularly handy for moving files on and off your Surface.

 To open File Explorer and begin browsing your Surface’s files and storage areas, follow these steps: